Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

-From the June Lake trailhead, start up (N) through pleasantly shaded forest, above and to the right of June Creek.
-The most notable bloom along the way is the penstemon, a bright purple, tubelike flower, often in small clumps.
-Shortly after a mile, cross a wooden bridge over June Lake's outlet, and emerge onto an open, sandy plain.
-To your left are the foot of the Worm Flows, the rugged, bouldery lava fields often used for the winter approach to the rim.
+From the June Lake trailhead, head north through pleasantly shaded forest, above and to the right of June Creek.
+In spring and summer penstemon blooms along the trail; it has a bright purple, tubelike flower.
+Just past mile 1, cross a wooden bridge over June Lake’s outlet stream and emerge onto an open, sandy plain.
+To your left is the foot of the Worm Flows, the rugged, bouldery lava fields often used for the winter approach to the rim.
 To your right, a wall of brush hides June Lake in a small amphitheater-like basin.

-Head for the forested wall ahead and pick up the trail that now switchbacks upward.
-At the first switchback, find a light trail that heads back through the trees to a small grotto, with fallen logs for sitting, and nice views over June Lake and the waterfall that spills into it; continue up when ready.
+Head for the forested wall ahead and pick up the trail.
+At the first switchback, find a light trail that heads back through the trees to a small grotto, with fallen logs for sitting to admire the view over June Lake and the waterfall that spills into it.
+Return to the main trail and continue up when ready.
 After 0.3 miles, the trail ends at a junction with the Loowit Trail.
-Turn left (W) and enjoy the next half-mile of shaded trail while it lasts, as the rocky, Worm Flows suddenly reappear, and now you're heading across them, fully exposed, following pole markers and cairns through the lava fields.
+Turn west (left) and enjoy the next half-mile of shaded trail before crossing the exposed Worm Glows.
+Follow pole markers and cairns across the rocky lava fields.

-A wooded trail offers a return to the June Lake trailhead, however it's heavily overgrown with thistle and other brush, so the half-mile return is easier done along the road.
-Cross the bridge over June Creek, and head up the June Lake trailhead road to complete your loop.
+You can return to the June Lake trailhead on a trail; however it’s heavily overgrown with thistle and other brush, so the half-mile return is easier along the road.
+Cross the bridge over June Creek and head up the June Lake trailhead road to complete your loop.